fitzk/react-material-tile/README.md

 ## React Material Tile

 This project is a work in progress, components are subject to change.

 React Material Tile components were created to make Material Grid layouts easier.
-These components were designed for use with [React Material UI](https://github.com/callemall/material-ui), but they also work well by themselves with a few adjustments.
+These components were designed for use with [React Material UI](https://github.com/callemall/material-ui), but they also work as stand alone components.

 ### NPM
 ```